 Describe how resources will be allocated among funding categories.
 In the DPA program, HOME funds are limited to needed down payment and closing costs, the costs associated with conducted required inspections, and housing counseling.
 Describe threshold factors and grant size limits.
-Applicants for sub-recipient contracts must meet threshold requirements (listed above) and score at least 60 points based on a panel review of each proposal.
+Applicants for subrecipient contracts must meet threshold requirements (listed above) and score at least 60 points based on a panel review of each proposal.
 Grant sizes to sub-recipient are awarded based on score, local market, and available funds.
 Assistance to homebuyers is based on underwriting criteria and based on need.
-Please note, 2020 (January 1 - December 31) is year-one of a two year funding cycle.
-Any balance not expended during the 2020/2021 program year will be allocated to DPA 2021/2022.
+Please note, 2021 (January 1 - December 31) is year-two of a two year funding cycle.
+Any balance not expended during the 2020/2021 program year will be allocated to a Performance Pool.
 Please note, the next round of applications for a new two year cycle is Fall 2021.
 What are the outcome measures expected as a result of the method of distribution?
 DHCD anticipates assisting approximately 80 low/moderate income first-time homebuyers (households) with the DPA method of distribution.
-State Program Name: Virginia Homeless Solutions Program (VSHP)
+State Program Name: Virginia Homeless Solutions Program (VHSP)

-Funding Sources: HOPWA HOPWA CV-19 ESG ESG CV-19 Describe the state program The goals of the Virginia Homeless Solutions Program are: addressed by the Method of • To reduce the number of individuals/households who become homeless; Distribution.
-To shorten the length of time an individual or household is homeless; and • To reduce the number of individuals/households that return to homelessness DHCD will meet these goals through supporting Continuum of Care (CoC) strategies and homeless service and prevention programs that align with these goals.
+8 Funding Sources: HOPWA ESG Describe the state program This method of distribution will allocate all the ESG and HOPWA funds.
+The goals of the Virginia addressed by the Method of Homeless Solutions Program are: Distribution.
+To reduce the number of individuals/households who become homeless; To shorten the length of time an individual or household is homeless; and To reduce the number of individuals/households that return to homelessness DHCD will meet these goals through supporting Continuum of Care (CoC) strategies and homeless service and prevention programs that align with these goals.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 All funding requests must be justified by the application and meet a 60 point threshold for funding.
 DHCD reserves the right to make funding commitments below 60 points to assure geographic coverage.
-Scoring criteria are as follows: Need (25 points) Approach (25 points) Local Coordination (25 points) Capacity (25 points) Actual funding will be based on the following: • Requested amount (total request and spending plan) • Available funds • Application score • Local need • Alignment with state and federal strategies • Approach (proposed grantees, activities, and organizational capacity) • Negotiations Applications are scored lower where ineligible activities or activities that are not aligned with state and federal goals to prevent and reduce homelessness are proposed.
+Scoring criteria are as follows: • Need (25 points) • Approach (25 points) • Local Coordination (25 points) • Local Coordination (25 points) • Capacity (25 points) Actual funding will be based on the following: • Requested amount (total request and spending plan) • Available funds • Application score • Local need • Alignment with state and federal strategies • Approach (proposed grantees, activities, and organizational capacity) • Negotiations Applications are scored lower where ineligible activities or activities that are not aligned with state and federal goals to prevent and reduce homelessness are proposed.
 Lower scores impact actual funding level.
-Spending requests are reduced based on ineligible activities, where activities are not in alignment with state and federal goals, and/or where proposed grantees are either ineligible or lack the capacity to carry out proposed activities.
+Spending requests are reduced based on ineligible activities, where activities are not in alignment with state and federal goals, and/or where proposed grantees activities are not in alignment with state and federal goals, and/or where proposed grantees are either ineligible or lack the capacity to carry out proposed activities.
 DHCD meets with each CoC to negotiate needed adjustments to proposed activities and spending plans.
-Please note, the 2020 - 2021 program year is year-one of a two year funding cycle.
+Please note, the 2021 - 2022 program year is year-two of a two year funding cycle.
 Year two funding is a renewal based on prior year performance and available funds.